Pranav200106/LLM-Enhanced-Constant-Folding-and-Code-Optimization-Demonstrator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## ⚡ Hardware Implementation (Optional)

+This project also includes an optional hardware component for demonstrating code optimization on an Arduino board.
+The `hardware/` directory contains the necessary code for this implementation.

+### Components:

+- Arduino board (e.g., Arduino Uno)
+- Jumper wires
+- Breadboard (optional)

+### Setup:

+1. Connect your Arduino board to your computer.
+2. Open the `hardware/arduino.cpp` file in the Arduino IDE.
+3. Upload the code to your Arduino board.
+4. Run the `hardware/main.py` script to interact with the Arduino and observe the optimized code execution.

 ## 📄 License